What Are the Types of Physiotherapy Treatment for Children?

 What is Paediatric Physiotherapy?

-Paediatric physiotherapy is a special type of care designed just for children to help them move better and feel stronger.
+Paediatric physiotherapy is a special care designed for children to help them move better and feel stronger.
 Unlike adult physiotherapy, it focuses on the unique needs of growing bodies, using fun and engaging activities.

-A physiotherapist plays an important role in supporting children’s health by helping them improve their balance, coordination, and overall physical abilities.
+A physiotherapist plays a vital role in supporting children’s health by helping them improve their balance, coordination, and overall physical abilities.

 Understanding the Types of Physiotherapy for Children